michelfernandez/cove/site/content/english/lawyer.md

 {{% /collapsible %}}

 {{% collapsible 11 "What if I haven't been identified yet?" %}}
-Personal identification is only required in order to sign with the highest e-signature standard (QES).
-If you haven't been identified yet, you can sign with the second highest standard (AES).
+Personal identification is only required for signing with the highest e-signature standard (QES).
+If you have not yet been identified in personal contact, you sign either with a simple (SES) or an advanced electronic signature (AES).
-{{% /collapsible %}}
+{{< /collapsible >}}

 {{% collapsible 12 "Do I need additional hardware for signing with Skribble?" %}}
 No. You don't need a USB stick or a card reader to sign with Skribble.
 The two-factor authentication takes place with Skribble via mobile phone (Mobile ID or one time password).